tus/tusd/docs/_advanced-topics/hooks.md

             "PartialUploads": null,
             // Storage contains information about where the upload is stored.
 The exact values
             // depend on the storage that is used and are not available in the pre-create hook.
-            // This example belongs to the file store.
             "Storage": {
                  // For example, the filestore supplies the absolute file path:
                  "Type": "filestore",